Home » Recipes » Soup » Oyster Stew

 Oyster stew in a white bowl with a silver spoon

-My mom’s easy Oyster Stew recipe has been gracing our Christmas Eve gatherings for as long as I can remember.
+This easy Oyster Stew recipe has been gracing our Christmas Eve gatherings for as long as I can remember, thanks to my mom and grandma.
 But until I actually made it myself a few years ago, I really had no idea how easy it was to make.
 Besides the oysters, the recipe calls for just a few simple ingredients.
 From start to finish, it’s ready in about 35 minutes!

 Why This is The Best Oyster Stew Recipe